Find Cheap Flights to Tokyo from $ 36 with eDreams

 How many airports serve Tokyo?

 Tokyo is served by 2 airport[s].
-The main one, Narita, flies to 60 cities, with heaps of domestic and international options.
-The most popular flights head to Sapporo, Osaka, and Fukuoka.
+The main one, Narita International Airport, flies to 63 cities, with heaps of domestic and international options.
+The most popular flights head to Sapporo, Osaka, and Seoul.
 Whether you’re travelling for work or a holiday, there’s plenty of ways to get where you need to go.

 How far is the airport from the city center in Tokyo?

-The Narita, which serves Tokyo, is about 51 kms from the city centre.
+The Narita International Airport, which serves Tokyo, is about 51 kms from the city centre.
 Its handy location makes it easy for travellers to get to all the main attractions and amenities.

 What is the average cost to travel from the Tokyo airport to the city center?

-When getting from the airport to the city, you’ve got a few options: Public Transport: For around 2.15 $ per person, you can jump on a bus or train – cheap and easy.
-Taxi: A taxi from Narita to the city centre usually costs about 4.88 $ per kilometre.
+When getting from the airport to the city, you’ve got a few options: Public Transport: For around 1.93 $ per person, you can jump on a bus or train – cheap and easy.
+Taxi: A taxi from Narita International Airport to the city centre usually costs about 4.48 $ per kilometre.
 Perfect if you’ve got heaps of luggage or want to get there quick-smart.
 Car Rental: For the ultimate freedom to explore Tokyo at your own pace, grab a car with eDreams.
-Pick it up at Narita and hit the road straight to your destination, stopping wherever you like along the way.
+Pick it up at Narita International Airport and hit the road straight to your destination, stopping wherever you like along the way.

 Plan your trip